 Women of all ages are being increasingly affected by breast disorders including breast cancer.
-Breast cancer accounts for 16% of all female cancers and is the most common invasive cancer in females worldwide.
+Breast cancer accounts for 16% of all female cancers and is the most common invasive cancer in women worldwide.
 To combat this grave situation, Apollo Clinic has set up a Speciality Breast Clinic that focuses on educating women on the benefits of preventive screening and self-examination of breasts.

 What are Breast Disorders?

 Breast disorders may be benign (non-cancerous) or malignant (cancerous).
 Most breast disorders such as breast pain or tenderness, breast lumps, inverted nipples, nipple discharge or changes to the skin of the breast are benign.
-Breast disorders could affect women of all ages, right from adolescents to older women.
+Breast diseases could affect women of all ages, right from adolescents to older women.

 What causes Breast Disorders?